+4.1.
 Will the Social Innovation Fund fund new social innovations?

 While the governing legislative statute authorizes CNCS to fund new social innovations, CNCS has determined that the limited SIF funding available needs to be focused on promising social innovations with at least preliminary evidence of effectiveness.
-Intermediaries are encouraged to make larger subgrants to innovations with strong evidence of impact and effectiveness (as defined in the Notice).
-CNCS is determined to build a pipeline of programs with evidence of effectiveness; therefore, CNCS anticipates that intermediary portfolios may include some programs with preliminary or moderate evidence (as defined in the Notice).

-Should outcomes and metrics be defined for three to five years, even though the funding request is only for one year?
+4.2.
+Should outcomes and metrics be defined for five years, even though the funding request is only for one year?

 Within the Program Design section, applicants should outline a multi-year plan for subgrantee selection, investment, evaluation, support and monitoring in their narrative.
-The formal budget request and the description or justification with the Budget Justification narrative section should be for one year of Federal funding only.
+The formal budget request and the description or justification with the Budget Justification narrative section should be for one year of federal funding only.

+4.3.
 Would a Social Innovation Fund intermediary be able to use Social Innovation Fund funds to assess the impact of its own activities?

-Yes, but applicants should be mindful that Social Innovation Fund evaluation should be focused on assessing the impact and effectiveness of subgrantees (particularly since at least 80 percent of Federal funds are required to be competitively distributed to nonprofit community organizations).
+Yes, but applicants should be mindful that Social Innovation Fund evaluation should be focused on assessing the impact and effectiveness of subgrantees (particularly since a majority of Federal funds are required to be competitively distributed to nonprofit community organizations).
 CNCS anticipates utilizing learning communities and other mechanisms to discuss and evaluate issues around intermediary effectiveness.

-The past grantees list their program details, but not evaluation details.
+4.4.
 Could you describe what a "winning" example of evaluation would look like?

 The applications of current grantees (which can be found on our website) include descriptions of how they propose to approach evaluation.
-Please note however that detailed evaluation plans are developed some months after grant award with detailed guidance from and review by CNCS.
+Please note however, that detailed evaluation plans are developed some months after grant award with detailed guidance from and review by CNCS.

+4.5.
 What is the expectation for evaluation publication or future use?